samsaraswheel/samsaraswheel.github.io/README.md

 > How to blockquotes
 >> and nested blockquotes

 How to include links.
-I am using this [guide](https://dannguyen.github.io/github-for-portfolios/index.html) for setting p github pages.
+I am using this [guide](https://dannguyen.github.io/github-for-portfolios/index.html) for setting up github pages.